2022–2026 electoral district map

-The electoral district takes its name from the port and suburb at its centre.
+The electoral district takes its name from the historic port and suburb at its centre.
 Chosen by Colonel Light as the most suitable port for the province, Light surveyed the road from Adelaide to Port Adelaide in 1837 and reported that a canal could easily be cut to connect the harbour with the River Torrens.
-Like the city of Adelaide, the port is named after Queen Adelaide, wife of then King William IV.
+Like the city of Adelaide, the port is named after Queen Adelaide, wife of the-then sitting monarch King William IV.

 Representation and results